raj2red/raj2red/README.md

 # Hi, I'm Shilpa 👋

 🌱 Senior Android Developer | Product Thinker | Open Source Contributor
-📍 Based in Chennai | 🌍 Open to global remote roles
+📍 Based in Dallas | 🌍 Open to global remote roles
 🛠️ Specializing in Jetpack Compose, Kotlin, and building performant, scalable mobile apps

 I love working on clean, well-structured codebases that support great UX and fast delivery.
 Solving tough technical problems in practical ways—and helping others do the same—is what keeps me motivated.